tducnguyen-ccg/Crop-Tool/README.md

 * Crop independent of the crop direction
 * Backward compatibility (Written in Python 3.5, works in Python 2.7)
 * Auto resizing the image to fit the screen
-* Use other library to read screen resolution instead of Win32API (this library cause error in my running)
+* Use other library to read screen resolution instead of Win32API

 # Requirements
 * Pyhton (Tested on 2.7 and 3.5)